 How To Turn Yourself In

 out against you, or if you must report to start a sentence, you should follow the law and go down to the jail and turn yourself in.
 If you have a warrant, go to the jail, in the reception area, and tell them that you think there is an outstanding warrant for your arrest.
 They will do a check to find out if there is an arrest warrant for you, and if they verify that you have one, you will be taken into the sheriff’s custody.
 If it is for a jail sentence, go down to the jail on the date and time that the sentence order requires you to.
 Make sure that you get don’t get there late, or they may decide to arrest you.
-Only bring approved items when you turn yourself in, like your drivers license or your ID, prescription medication, as well as a official sentencing order.
+Only bring approved items when you turn yourself in, like your driver’s license or your ID, prescription medication, as well as an official sentencing order.

 To have visitors, you need to list information about each visitor to the jail.
 Your visitors will be put into a log of approved visitors as an authorized visitor.
 All visitors will be required to provide proof of identification.
-Visitors that gets to visitation or that does not have a visting order will not be allowed to attend visitation.
+Visitors that gets to visitation or that does not have a visitation order will not be allowed to attend visitation.